YehyaLolz/Dosimetry-App/README.md

 2. Run: `pyinstaller ./dosimetry_app.py --windowed --onefile`.
 3. The compiled app will be located in the `dist` directory as a standalone executable.

+### Tutorials

+Here are some visual tutorials to guide you through the process:
+- [Calibration Tutorial](https://youtu.be/YO5r1BUESJ0) (credits to Pasquale Bottalico)
+- [Software Demonstration](https://youtu.be/0-rT5NyHDTM) (credits to Charlie Nudelman)

 ### Usage

 1. **Select Gender**: Choose the speaker's gender.
 If "Other" is selected, you may specify details.